CFSAN-Biostatistics/vcftoolz/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-compare-vcf could always use more documentation, whether as part of the
+vcftools could always use more documentation, whether as part of the
-official compare-vcf docs, in docstrings, or even on the web in blog posts,
+official vcftools docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/CFSAN-Biostatistics/comparevcf/issues.
+The best way to send feedback is to file an issue at https://github.com/CFSAN-Biostatistics/vcftools/issues.

 If you are proposing a feature: